crcn/slugr/README.md

 Notice
 ------

-This is a quick implementation, and it will break.
+This is a quick implementation, so it will break.
 I developed this for personal use, so it hasn't been battle tested against other use-cases.

 Requirements
 ------------